lefayjey/spearspray/README.md

 ### Key Innovation: User-Specific Temporal Data

-**All temporal variables (years, months, seasons) are calculated based on each user's individual password change date (`pwdLastSet` attribute), not the current date.** This means that if a user changed their password in March 2024, the patterns will generate passwords using March 2024 data, significantly increasing the likelihood of success.
+**All temporal variables (years, months, seasons) are calculated based on each user's individual password change date (`pwdLastSet` attribute), not the current date.** This means that if a user changed their password in March 2024, the patterns will generate passwords for that user using March 2024 data.
+This personalized approach is applied to each user individually based on their own password change timeline, significantly increasing the likelihood of success.

 ### Available Variables